-Correlate and Trend Key Tomcat Server metrics over time during Apache Monitoring
+Compare and Trend Key Tomcat Server metrics during Apache Monitoring

 Monitor Business Transactions

-AppDynamics can also auto-discover business transactions from common entry points in Tomcat and its JVM such as servlets, struts actions, spring MVC, web services calls and even custom POJO entry points.
-From this context users can see how business transactions execute through various Java components like SOAP, EJB, JDBC, JMS, CICS as well as remote calls cross JVM and CLR calls for distributed transactions.
+AppDynamics identifies business transactions from common entry points in Tomcat and its JVM such as struts actions, servlets, web services calls, custom POJO, and spring MVC entry points.
+This enables users to understand how business transactions take place through various Java components like EJB, SOAP, JDBC, CICS, JMS, as well as CLR calls and remote calls cross JVM for distributed transactions.

 Real-Time Alerting for Tomcat

-Tomcat should not be confused with the Apache web server, which is a C implementation of an HTTP web server; these two web servers are not bundled together, although they are frequently used together as part of a server application stack.
-Apache Tomcat includes tools for configuration and management, but can also be configured by editing XML configuration files.
+Tomcat is often mistaken for the Apache web server, which is actually a C implementation of an HTTP web server.
+Though, as part of a server application stack, Tomcat and the Apache web server are used together, they are never bundled together.
+Even though, Apache Tomcat comes with configuration and management tools, it can be configured by editing XML configuration files.

-From our UI, Tomcat application owners can get a 360 degree view of application performance, as described in our white paper.
-You can engage in Tomcat monitoring by gaining visibility into its performance (including hardware and CPU metrics, as well as memory usage) and troubleshoot performance down to the method and class level while Tomcat profiling.
+Tomcat application owners get a 360 degree view of application performance from our interface.
+Moreover, the owners can gain visibility into its performance (including hardware and CPU metrics, as well as memory usage) and troubleshoot performance issues down to the method and class level while Tomcat profiling.

-You’re able to visualize and map JVM dependencies, automatically discovering and mapping of all tiers that service and interact with your java Application and JVM.
-This gives you a far superior high-level view into your application performance than other Java performance tools.
+With Tomcat monitoring, you can map JVM dependencies, auto discover and map all tiers that service and interact with your java Application and JVM.
+This provides you a greater visibility into your application performance when compared to other Java performance tools.

 We engaged the AppDynamics Enablement Team and within a week we found over a dozen major defects that were affecting the performance and stability of our products.
 Great team, great enablement.